-How to introduce oneself and one's friends to others?
-How to invite someone to an important event?
+How to introduce oneself and one's friends to others.

+How to invite someone to an important event.

-How to make a request?
-How to ask for help and how to refuse help politely?
+How to make a request.

+How to ask for help and how to refuse help politely.

-How to initiate a conversation with a total stranger?
-How to complain effectively?
-How to make suggestions and how to say goodbye?
+How to initiate a conversation with a total stranger.

+How to complain effectively.

+How to make suggestions and how to say goodbye.

+Book Reading

-Book Reading Short Stories
+Short Stories

+Book Reviews

-MODULE 5 Book Reviews Movie Critique
+Movie Critique

 1. Basic Review of English : Alger, Ralph K.

 2. Writing : Hedge, Tricia

 3. Written Communication : Freeman, Sarah

 4. Success with English : Broughton, Geofferey

 5. English Conversation Practice : Taylot, Grant

 6. English in Situations : O'Neil, R.

+19U1CRAGD1

-19U1CRAGD1 HISTORY OF ART AND DESIGN (THEORY)
+HISTORY OF ART AND DESIGN (THEORY)

 Course Code 19U1CRAGD1

 Title of the course History Of Art And Design

-Semester in which the course is 1
+Semester in which the course is to 1

-to be taught
+be taught

 No. of credits 4

 No. of contact hours 72

-- Examine the role and developments of visual arts in past and present cultures throughout the world. - Better understanding on art application, aesthetic judgment, and to increase visual perception and critical thinking skills. - To strengthen the artistic background of a student to a cognizable level. - Analyze the developments in the techniques of printing and its importance in communication. - Evaluate the impact of industrial revolution and its influence in the graphic design - Create new concepts and designs by evaluating different imaginative and ideological art movements.
+The course will examine the role and development of the visual arts in past and present cultures throughout the world.
+This is designed to help students to develop art application, aesthetic judgment, and to increase visual perception and critical thinking skills.

+- CO 1.
+Explain the developments of prehistoric visual representations - CO 2.
+Compare the development of art from the time of civilizations up to the age of enlightenment - CO 3.
+Summarize the development of the art of printing and to classify the artistic developments from imaginative to ideological - CO 4.
+Analyse the impact of industrial revolution and its influence in the graphic design - CO 5.
+Identify different art movements of 20th century

 Prehistoric visual representations -Palaeolithic to the Neolithic Period-Lascaux, Altamira, Indian evidences.
-The earliest Writing -Mesopotamian visual identification, Egyptian hieroglyphs, Chinese calligraphy, Pictographs to Alphabets
+The earliest writing-Mesopotamian visual identification, Egyptian hieroglyphs, Chinese calligraphy, Pictographs to Alphabets printing, the invention of movable type.
+Early European block printing, Copperplate engraving etc. Illuminated Manuscripts & German illustrated books.
+Graphic design of the Rococo Era